Racism in association football: Responses

 In response to racist incidents at association football matches, in May 2013, FIFA, the international governing body of association football, announced new measures to deal with racism in the sport.

 In October 2018, German player Antonio Rüdiger, who has been a victim of racist abuse stated that authorities needed to do more to deal with racism in the sport.

 In April 2019, UEFA president Aleksander Ceferin said referees should stop games if a racist incident occurs, whilst FIFA President Gianni Infantino called for "harsh sanctions" to deal with racism in the sport.

 In April 2019, Raheem Sterling, called for racist abuse to be punished with an automatic nine-point deduction for clubs, instead of handing out fines to the individuals directly performing the abuse.

 In April 2019, the Professional Footballer's Association launched a social media campaign to make a stand against racial abuse calling upon social media organizations and the game's authorities to take action against racism.

 In November 2019 Leon Balogun said there needed to be a collective response from players to racism.

 Fatma Samoura, a black Muslim woman who occupied the position of Secretary General of FIFA from June 2016 to 31 December 2023, has said that her "last battle, and one that [she] will continue to fight even after [her] retirement from FIFA, is to make sure that we will root racism out of football".

 In June 2025, FIFA was criticised for a lack of anti-racism messages at the 2025 Club World Cup.

 In September 2025, FIFA launched an anti-racism panel consisting of 16 former players.

 Africa

+Morocco

+After the loss of Argentina against Morocco during Group B stage in the 2024 Olympics, Argentine fans took to social media to attack Achraf Hakimi with racist and Islamophobic language.
+Hakimi was also attacked with similar language by Spanish fans after the latter country's victory in the quarterfinals of the Olympic competition.

+Nigeria

+Esther Okoronkwo had shared accusations of theft on social media ahead of the 2026 Women's Africa Cup of Nations in Morocco.
+Although the perpetrators were arrested, she was subjected to racist language and imagery on social media; the Nigerian Football Federation and her club AFC Toronto condemned the incident.